Definition of Genre

 Told by an idiot, full of sound and fury,

 The formal genre of this well-known literary work is Shakespearean drama or play.
 Macbeth can be sub-categorized as a literary tragedy in that the play features the elements of a classical tragic work.
 For example, Macbeth’s character aligns with the traits and path of a tragic hero–a protagonist whose tragic flaw brings about his downfall from power to ruin.
-This tragic arc of the protagonist often results in catharsis (emotional release) and potential empathy within readers and members of the audience.
+This tragic arc of the protagonist often results in catharsis (emotional release) and potential empathy among readers and members of the audience.

 In addition to featuring classical characteristics and conventions of the tragic genre, Shakespeare’s play also resonates with modern readers and audiences as a tragedy.
-In this passage, one of Macbeth’s soliloquys, his disillusionment and suffering is made clear in that, for all his attempts and reprehensible actions at gaining power, his life has come to nothing.
+In this passage, one of Macbeth’s soliloquies, his disillusionment, and suffering is made clear in that, for all his attempts and reprehensible actions at gaining power, his life has come to nothing.
 Macbeth realizes that death is inevitable, and no amount of power can change that truth.
 As Macbeth’s character confronts his mortality and the virtual meaninglessness of his life, readers and audiences are called to do the same.
 Without affirmation or positive resolution, Macbeth’s words are as tragic for readers and audiences as they are for his own character.

 Like Macbeth, Shakespeare’s tragedies are as currently relevant as they were when they were written.
 The themes of power, ambition, death, love, and fate incorporated in his tragic literary works are universal and timeless.
 This allows tragedy as a genre to remain relatable to modern and future readers and audiences.

-Example 2: The Color Purple (Alice Walker)
+Example 2: The Color Purple by Alice Walker

 All my life I had to fight.
 I had to fight my daddy.
 I had to fight my brothers.
 I had to fight my cousins and my uncles.
 A girl child ain’t safe in a family of men.
 But I never thought I’d have to fight in my own house.
 She let out her breath.
 I loves Harpo, she say.
 God knows I do.
 But I’ll kill him dead before I let him beat me.